Registration of youth workers with the Education Workforce Council (EWC)

 Examples of previous qualifications include:

-- National Vocational Qualification or Vocationally Recognised Qualification in Youth Work: levels 2 and 3 Certificate and Diploma 2005-15; (these qualifications were offered by a range of accredited awarding organisations and listed on the Register of Qualifications/DAQW when these registers came into being.
+- National Vocational Qualification or Vocationally Recognised Qualification in Youth Work: levels 2 and 3 Certificate and Diploma 2005-15; (these qualifications were offered by a range of accredited awarding organisations and listed on the Register of Qualifications/DAQW (now QiW) when these registers came into being.
 They would include, for example, Agored, NOCN, regional OCNs, ABC, City & Guilds plus others)

 - Open University Level 4 (90 Credit) Certificate Working with Young People 2005-2015

 - City & Guilds NVQ Youth Work Level 2 & 3 - Mg Training 2005-2006

 - Wales Youth Agency Staff College OCN Level 4 (Foundation) 2003 to 2008

 - University of Wales College Newport, Caerleon, Level 4 Foundation Course 2002

 - North East Wales Institute (NEWI) Level 4 (20 Credit) Foundation Course1999+: Cardiff & Swansea 2003-2008.
 Programmes under franchise arrangements with Flintshire, the North West Wales Training Consortium (Conwy, Ynys Mon & Gwynedd), Neath and Port Talbot Training Consortium, Merthyr and Caerphilly Training Consortium, Vale of Glamorgan, Mg Training and, in England, Shropshire, Telford and Wrekin Training Consortium